mat-kubiak/Manual-ML/README.md

 # Manual Machine Learning

-Written digit recognition network (+ various demos) trained using a DIY ML framework with API inspired by TensorFlow (only Numpy + matplotlib for visualization)
+MNIST written digit recognition (+ various other demos) trained using a DIY ML framework with TensorFlow-inspired API

 ## Features

-Currently, the engine supports only linear architecture with dense layers.
+Currently, the framework supports only linear architecture with dense layers.

 The full list of features: